petronetto/php7-alpine/README.md

 Run `docker-composer -up` and access `http://localhost:8080` (NGINX) or `http://localhost:8000` (Caddy).

 > NOTE: The container will run with user `www-data`, that is a non-root user, if you need access the container as root run `docker exec -u 0 -it php-fpm sh`.

+# New Relic
+To enable *New Relic* Agent, you must pass set the env `NEWRELIC_ENABLED` and `NEWRELIC_LICENSE`.
+Other params is also available, check the [Dockerfile](https://github.com/petronetto/php7-alpine/blob/master/php-fpm/Dockerfile) for more details.

 # Remote debug